catalyst/catalystcloud-orchestration/hot/ubuntu-14.04/kubernetes/README.md

 ### Execution

-The entire process of running the cluster build is driven through using make with a Makefile.
-While make is calling the appropriate heat stack-create commands, as would normally be done manually, it also help ensure the order of execution, and monitors the completion of each step before continuing with the next process.
+The entire process of running the cluster build is driven through using make configured with a Makefile.
+While make is calling the appropriate heat stack-create commands, as would normally be done manually, it also helps ensure the order of execution, and monitors the completion of each step before continuing with the next process.

 It is necessary to pass atleast one parameter to the make process, of the KEY_PAIR.
-This is the same key file name (without the .pem) as used environment setup above.
-Check the other default values in the templates/environment.yaml file (NET_ID will be substituted by the build process).
+This is the same key file name (without the .pem) as used in the environment setup above.
+Check the other default values in the templates/environment.yaml file (don't worry about NET_ID as it will be substituted by the build process).

 Start the build: